Concept | Monitoring model performance and drift in production#

 Watch the video

-When a machine learning model is deployed in production, it can start degrading in quality fast and without warning.
-Therefore, we need to monitor models in production in a way that alerts us to potential problems and lets us reassure stakeholders that our AI project is under control.
+When you deploy a machine learning model in production, it can start degrading in quality fast and without warning.
+Therefore, you need to monitor models in production in a way that alerts you to potential problems and lets you reassure stakeholders that your AI project is under control.

-For example, let’s say we have a credit card fraud analysis project where we’ve designed a model to predict fraud and deployed it into production.
+For example, let’s say you have a credit card fraud analysis project where you’ve designed a model to predict fraud and deployed it into production.

-Initially, we were satisfied with the model’s performance.
-Later on, we noticed drops in the active model’s performance metrics like AUC, precision, and recall.
+Initially, the model’s performance satisfied you.
+Later on, you noticed drops in the active model’s performance metrics like AUC, precision, and recall.
 However, monitoring models in production should include more than just reviewing a metrics dashboard.

-Ideally, we want to monitor our models in a way that gives us control over our AI projects and lets us deploy new model versions with confidence.
-Therefore, we want to answer the following questions:
+Ideally, you want to monitor models in a way that gives control over your AI projects and lets you deploy new model versions with confidence.
+Therefore, you want to answer the following questions:

 Tracking model degradation#